Ben Tamburello

-Ben Allen Tamburello, Jr. (born September 9, 1964) is a former American football guard and center who played for five seasons in the National Football League (NFL).
-He played for the Philadelphia Eagles from 1987–1991.
-He was drafted by the Eagles in the third round of the 1987 NFL Draft.
-He played college football at Auburn.
+Ben Allen Tamburello Jr. (born September 9, 1964) is an American former professional football player who was a guard and center for five seasons in the National Football League (NFL).
+He played for the Philadelphia Eagles from 1987 to 1991.
+He was selected by the Eagles in the third round of the 1987 NFL draft.
+He played college football for the Auburn Tigers.

-Early years
+Early life

 Tamburello was born in Birmingham, Alabama.
 He attended Shades Valley High School in Homewood, Alabama, and Tennessee Military Institute in Sweetwater, Tennessee.